One way to get involved at the local level is by joining one of the regional sloop clubs. Scroll down for contact details and locations.

 Our monthly General Membership meetings are at 6pm on the 4th Monday of every month at Brookdale Community College, in Lincroft, NJ.
 Our monthly Environmental Meeting and Circle of Song are held on the first Sunday of every month at the Turnstile Coffee Bar, 1607 Highway 71, Belmar, NJ 07719, Sunday at 12 noon and 1:30-3:30 PM, respectively.

-Events are listed in the Newsletter, web site, and Meetup and Facebook pages.
-Events include the annual NJ Friends of Clearwater Festival at Long Branch NJ and Ocean, river, creek and open space cleanups.
+Events are listed in the Newsletter, website, Meetup, and Facebook pages.
+Events include the annual NJ Friends of Clearwater Festival at Long Branch NJ and Ocean, river, creek, and open space cleanups.
 We mentor high school Environmental Clubs through our Student Advocates Program.
 The oldest land-based experiential learning program is called the Traveling Environmental Festival, whose portable classroom reaches thousands of schoolchildren and youth organizations each year.

-Ongoing environmental advocacy/action campaigns include: proper remediation of the severely contaminated Fort Monmouth property and full disclosure of status to inclusive/surrounding towns and to prospective buyers; fracking and post-processing of fracking contaminated waste water in NJ; education re: post-Superstorm Sandy cleanup hazards; Anti-Liquified Natural Gas (LNG) floating processing and shipping platforms in the NJ/NY Bight ocean and bay waters; Environmental Justice education and advocacy; and, adopting a local Whale Pond Brook Watershed for cleanup, remediation, and restoration of its fish spawning capability.
+Ongoing environmental advocacy/action campaigns include proper remediation of the severely contaminated Fort Monmouth property and full disclosure of status to inclusive/surrounding towns and prospective buyers; fracking and post-processing of fracking contaminated wastewater in NJ; education re: post-Superstorm Sandy cleanup hazards; Anti-Liquified Natural Gas (LNG) floating processing and shipping platforms in the NJ/NY Bight ocean and bay waters; Environmental Justice education and advocacy; and, adopting a local Whale Pond Brook Watershed for cleanup, remediation, and restoration of its fish spawning capability.

 We have long-time partnerships with the NJ Environmental Federation, Sierra Club, New Jersey Environmental Justice Alliance (NJEJA), Bayshore Discovery Project, Urban Environmental [Justice] Institute (UEI), Coastal Urban Institute, Center for Health, Environment & Justice (CHEJ); local Monmouth County Environmental Commissions; and many others.